robdevops/check_ntp_clients/README.md

 * php 5.4
 * ntpd or chronyd
     * For ntpd, `ntpdc -nc monlist` must return results.
 This requires "monitor" enabled in ntpd config.
     * For chronyd, `chronyc clients` must return results.
-This requires running it as root.
+This requires running it as root, or with --sudo.
+        * `--sudo` requires `/usr/bin/chronyc -c clients` in sudoers.

 ## Usage
 ```
-Usage: check_ntp_clients [ OPTIONS ]
+Usage: check_ntp_clients [-c] [-i ipv4_address] [-t seconds] [-s]

-        OPTIONS:
+Options:
+-c, --chronyd           Fetch data from chronyd instead of ntpd.
-        --ignore <ip address>   Client to ignore.
+-i, --ignore            Client to ignore.
 Can be specified multiple times.
-        --threshold <seconds>   Warning threshold.
+-t, --threshold         Warning threshold.
 Minimum 60.
 Defaults to two days.
-        -c --chronyd		Fetch data from chronyd instead of ntpd.
+-s, --sudo              Invoke sudo when used with chronyd.
+Requires allow for 'chronyc -c clients' in sudoers.
 ```

 ### Example output